 “Recruiting Neil has brought a number of advantages to CPRE Bucks.
 We’re keeping the organisation dynamic.
 He has brought in much needed skills and has taken ownership of a key area of our work – recruiting further volunteers to support him.

 Summing up, Neil said “Reach probably has the best range of opportunities for people of a skilled, professional background.”

-(Case study courtesy of Reach Volunteering)Back
+(Case study courtesy of our national partner Reach Volunteering)Back